bartoszstec/Shoop-machine-learning/README.md

 ## Instalation
 ### Required Technologies:
 - Xampp - server Apache and MySQL
-- Visual Studio Code - programming enviroment
+- Visual Studio Code - programming environment
 - Python 3.12.5 or newer - to run the application and dependencies
   <br><br>
 ### Steps to Install: